merlin-network/nmtool/contrib/issue-stake-liquify/readme.md

 }
 ```

-The above delegates 1M NEMO:
+The above delegates 1M FURY:
-* 900k NEMO to Validator 0
+* 900k FURY to Validator 0
-* 100k NEMO to Validator 1
+* 100k FURY to Validator 1

 **example: Custom delegation, only top `n` validators**
 The configuration input will ignore any missing or extra `weights` provided to `"custom"` distributions.
 This means that you can delegate only a top `n` validators of a set, even if that many validators are not provided: